Sathwik-Amburi/GymVault/README.md

 # GymVault

-Gym Vault is an online platform to help gym owners and potential gym clients connect by allowing clients to browse a gyms catalog, choose the gym that matches their needs and pay for what they use digitally.
+GymVault is an online platform to help gym owners and potential gym clients connect by allowing clients to browse a gyms catalog, choose the gym that matches their needs and pay for what they use digitally.

 # Running the application